Mobilising workforces for New South Wales farm work in line with the national harvest calendar

 Direct from Queensland, Agri Labour also assembles crews of farm workers to fill seasonal jobs and positions in the grain, broadacre farming (cotton, cereals, oilseeds and pulses) and cotton gin industries, which are concentrated around the inland regions of Northern NSW.

 On the north-east coast of NSW and in the north-western area of the state, we work with a number of well-known agricultural clients in the nut industry (both in harvesting jobs and processing jobs).

 Poultry businesses are an important part of our client base in Queensland and New South Wales.
 Throughout NSW, we assist egg and meat-producing clients with finding suitable candidates for both short and long-term farm jobs.
 As well as animal husbandry jobs, veterinarian jobs, general farm hand jobs, machinery operation jobs and management roles, our recruitment specialists assist with the construction of various agriculture operations (for example, poultry facility installation jobs).

 A fruitful source of agricultural employment

 New South Wales’ farms supply a large proportion of Australia’s fruit and vegetables, and they all need reliable farm workers at different times of the year to fill seasonal jobs.
 For instance, apples are a major crop that grows prolifically in parts of NSW.
 Generally a seasonal cold climate fruit, most apples are grown around Batlow and Orange.
 Limited varieties are also grown in Forbes, the Sydney basin and the Northern Tablelands.
 Pears and nashi are also grown in on a much smaller scale.

 Another important crop in NSW is berries.
 Principally grown in the northern, central and southern tablelands, as well as the mid-north coastal regions, berries are a vital commodity and picking requires specialised training.
 Agri Labour Australia regularly assembles and trains teams of farm workers to handle the delicate fruit and ensure production runs smoothly.

 A variety of seasonal stone fruits are also grown in the state, including cherries, peaches, nectarines, plums, apricots and prunes.
-Agri Labour Australia supplies workforces and backpacker workers for both temperate and low-chill stone fruit producers.
+Agri Labour Australia supplies workforces and backpackers looking for work for both temperate and low-chill stone fruit producers.